gedw99/conduit-mono/README.md

 Its pretty easy..

-1. Ensure your ssh keys are loaded in the .ssh config and the public get in github.
+1. Ensure your ssh keys are setup on your laptop and in github.
+If you already have ssh keys setup, just move on to step 2.

 ```sh
 # 1. Make a new key